nichelicorn/complete-javascript-course/07-Pig-Game/readme.md

 * Created a flow chart to describe all available user actions
 * Flow chart available in project folder for this game

 ## 83. Rolling the dice
+* Implement game functionality!
+* start with rolling the dice
+* Flow charts are useful for dividing a problem into smaller sub-problems

 ## 84. Switching the active player